 Bask on the Red, Black, and White Beaches

 Not only is the volcanic explosion responsible for the creation of Santorini’s islands and the multicolored cliffs, but it is also responsible for the multicolored beaches that exist here.
 The sand is compressed, solidified lava and three beaches stand out as unique due to their hue.

 Red Beach (shown in the photo) is one of the most notable in Santorini, located near the village of Akrotiri.
 The sand and cliffs are both an interesting hue of red.
 If not for the intense blue waters of the Aegean Sea, it would look somewhat like Mars.
-Because of this phenomenon, the beach is a major tourist attraction so perhaps not the best for sunbathing and swimming.
+Because of this phenomenon, the beach is a major tourist attraction so it perhaps is not the best for sunbathing and swimming.
 However, it is definitely worth a visit.
 The beach is accessible by boat as well as an easy footpath.

 Perissa, more commonly known as Black Beach because of the blackened sand, is one of the better beaches to visit in Santorini.
 (Kamari also offers a black beach but leans more toward pebbles and grit).

-In the cove directly beside the Red Beach, visitors will find the White Beach.
+In the cove directly beside Red Beach, visitors will find White Beach.
 It is like the Red Beach in the sense that both the sand and the cliffs are white, but with some black pebbles mixed within the sand.
 Once again, the beach is accessible via boat or by walking from Red Beach.

 See the Akrotíri Ruins